chipsalliance/firrtl-spec/spec.md

 some clock cycle when the enable is true.
 In other words, it directs the model checker to find some way to make both enable and predicate true at some time step.
+The string argument may be emitted as a comment with the cover.

 ``` firrtl
 wire clk: Clock